15 Surprising Facts About Wendy's

 Thomas made $1.5 million by turning the stores around, and used the money to open his own restaurant chain.

 6. The first Wendy’s opened in Columbus, Ohio, on November 15, 1969.

+The first Wendy's restaurant opened in Columbus, Ohio, in 1969.
 It closed in 2007 due to declining sales, likely because of poor parking and its lack of a drive-through.
-Though locals were upset, Dave Thomas' son insisted that his father would have favored practicality over nostalgia.
+Though locals were upset, Dave Thomas's son insisted that his father would have favored practicality over nostalgia.
 "No one knows my father as well as I do—he was my best friend," Ken Thomas said.
 "I can tell you right now that he knew, that sooner or later we're going to have to do something with No. 1 store."

 7. Wendy’s signature Frosty has been on the menu since day one.

-8. They serve up about 300 million Frostys annually.
+8. Wendy's serves up about 300 million Frostys annually.

 Get ready for some earth-shattering news about your favorite chocolate dairy dessert: It’s actually a blend of vanilla and chocolate.
 Dave Thomas wanted a thick milkshake that didn’t overwhelm the taste of a hamburger and felt that a pure chocolate dessert was too much.
 He cut the flavor with vanilla and declared it perfect—so that frozen treat you get at Wendy’s is actually more like a twist cone all mixed together.
 The all-vanilla Frosty wasn’t introduced until 2006.